sigasi/sigasi_insights/releasenotes/sigasi-3.05.md

 ## SystemVerilog features in Sigasi Studio

 * **Syntax error feedback**: All valid SystemVerilog-2012 code should be accepted as valid code.
-Dyntax errors are flagged while you type.
+Syntax errors are flagged while you type.
    ![SystemVerilog syntax error](3.5/systemverilog_syntax_error.png)
    This works for both **SystemVerilog** _and_ **Include** files, and for both **Preprocessor** and real **SystemVerilog code**.
    ![Preprocessor error](3.5/preprocessor_error.png)